1997–98 SS Lazio season

-The 1997–98 season was Società Sportiva Lazio's 98th season since the club's existence and their tenth consecutive season in the top-flight of Italian football.
+The 1997–98 season was Società Sportiva Lazio's 98th season in their existence and their tenth consecutive season in the top-flight of Italian football.

 Season review

 Lazio appointed a new coach in Sven-Göran Eriksson, snatching the Swede from an almost readied contract with Blackburn Rovers.
 Ex-Sampdoria man Eriksson brought playmaking secondary striker Roberto Mancini with him.
 In addition, he signed Vladimir Jugović and Alen Bokšić from Juventus, with Bokšić embarking on a second tenure at Lazio.
 Matias Almeyda also arrived at the club from Spanish side Sevilla, while wing-back Giuseppe Pancaro, signed from Cagliari, also proved to be a key player.

-The new players managed to form an effective unit that was involved in the battle for the title until the 28th round, when they lost 1–0 at home to Juventus in a game that completely turned the tide for Lazio.
-The loss to Juventus had a detrimental effect on the team's form and led to a poor run of one point in six matches, dropping the team down to seventh.
-It was the club's worst league position for more than five years, but Eriksson was saved by the fact that the team had been seriously in the hunt for the scudetto for the first time, plus it reached the finals of both the Coppa Italia and the UEFA Cup.
-Lazio won the Coppa Italia, but stood no chance against Inter and on-song Ronaldo in the UEFA Cup final, eventually losing 3–0.
+The new players managed to form an effective unit that was involved in the battle for the title until the 28th round, when they lost 1–0 at home to Juventus in a game that turned the tide for Lazio.

+The loss to Juventus led to a poor run of one point in six matches, dropping the team down to seventh.
+It was the club's worst league position for more than five years, but Eriksson was saved by the fact that the team had been seriously in the hunt for the scudetto (title) and reached the finals of both the Coppa Italia and the UEFA Cup.
+Lazio won the Coppa Italia but lost to Inter in the UEFA Cup final 3–0.

-The 1997–98 season also saw the departure of club legend Giuseppe Signori, who failed to get on with Eriksson and was duly sold to Sampdoria as a long-overdue replacement for Mancini.
+The 1997–98 season also saw the departure of club legend Giuseppe Signori, who failed to get on with Eriksson and was sold to Sampdoria as a long-overdue replacement for Mancini.
 Given the team's strong form at the time, his departure did not cause the same riots as happened when he was on the verge of being sold to Parma in 1995.

-Lazio's best player during the season was arguably Pavel Nedvěd, the Czech winger scoring eleven goals and revelling in the confidence he got from Eriksson.
+1997-98 was a successful season for Pavel Nedvěd, the Czech winger scoring eleven goals and gaining confidence from Eriksson.